Tensor products of Leibniz bimodules and Grothendieck rings

-Finally, (\ref{unity}) is an immediate consequence of Corollary \ref{triv}. \end{proof}
+Finally, \eqref{unity} is an immediate consequence of Corollary~\ref{triv}. \end{proof}

-In particular, Theorem \ref{communitalprod} shows that the Grothendieck ring $\K^\bi(\lf)$ only depends on the canonical Lie algebra $\lf_\lie$.
-By applying Theorem \ref{communitalprod} both to $\lf$ and $\lf_\lie$, we obtain the following result, which shows that for computing the Grothendieck ring $\K^\bi (\lf)$ it is enough to consider only Lie algebras: \begin{corollary} The Grothendieck ring $\K^{\bi}(\lf)$ of a~Leibniz algebra $\lf$ is isomorphic to the Grothendieck ring $\K^{\bi}(\lf_{\lie})$ of the canonical Lie algebra $\lf_{\lie}$ associated with $\lf$, i.e.,
+In particular, Theorem~\ref{communitalprod} shows that the Grothendieck ring $\K^{\bi}(\lf)$ only depends on the canonical Lie algebra $\lf_{\lie}$.
+By applying Theorem~\ref{communitalprod} both to $\lf$ and $\lf_{\lie}$, we obtain the following result, which shows that for computing the Grothendieck ring $\K^{\bi} (\lf)$ it is enough to consider only Lie algebras: \begin{corollary} The Grothendieck ring $\K^{\bi}(\lf)$ of a~Leibniz algebra $\lf$ is isomorphic to the Grothendieck ring $\K^{\bi}(\lf_{\lie})$ of the canonical Lie algebra $\lf_{\lie}$ associated with $\lf$, i.e.,